context-space/context-space/README.md

 English | [中文](docs/README.zh-CN.md)

-**Context Space is a production-ready infrastructure layer for Context Engineering, making it easy to seamlessly adopt MCP servers and connect AI agents to external data and services.** While the industry focuses on prompt engineering, we believe the next frontier lies in Context Engineering that provides AI systems with the right information, at the right time, in the right format.
+**Context Space is a tool-first context engineering infrastructure built for AI agents.** It packages core capabilities such as task orchestration and memory into standardized, callable tools.
+With advanced tool discovery and recommendation, it gives agents a clear, controllable, and interpretable path for invoking context.

 **🔗 Zero-Config Integrations** • **🔐 Enterprise-Grade Security** • **🚀 Production Ready** • **🤖 Context Engineering**